dirigeants/klasa/guides/Other Subjects/RichDisplay.md

 	async run(message) {
 		// ...
-		return display.run(await message.sendMessage('Loading slideshow...'));
+		return display.run(await message.send('Loading slideshow...'));
 	}

 };
 ```

-The message will show the content we defined in {@link KlasaMessage.sendMessage} initially, then, when our {@link RichDisplay} will be ready it will replace the content with the first page we defined.
+The message will show the content we defined in {@link KlasaMessage#send} initially, then, when our {@link RichDisplay} will be ready it will replace the content with the first page we defined.

 ## Info Page